Vozzhayevka air base: History

 In July 1948 the 10th Air Army was transferred from Sakhalin Island to Vozzhayevka.
-One of the first U-2 flights over the region in 1958 revealed five Tupolev Tu-4 (NATO: Bull) bombers.
+One of the first U-2 flights over the region in 1958 revealed five Tupolev Tu-4 (ASCC: Bull) bombers.

-In the late 1960s, a runway extension and 30 new hardstands were added, and Mikoyan-Gurevich MiG-17 (NATO: Fresco) and Yakovlev Yak-25 (NATO: Mandrake) were being operated at the airfield.
+In the late 1960s, a runway extension and 30 new hardstands were added, and Mikoyan-Gurevich MiG-17 (ASCC: Fresco) and Yakovlev Yak-25 (NATO: Mandrake) were being operated at the airfield.
 An October 1972 reconnaissance satellite analysis showed six MiG-17, three Yakovlev Yak-28 (NATO: Brewer), three Mikoyan-Gurevich MiG-15UTI (NATO: Fagot) trainers, with small numbers of older fighters and transports.